The Best Wireless Headphones of 2018: Cut the Cord With Our Pick – Complete Review and Final Verdict

 What additional features wireless headphones have?

-Models that are connected with audio sources by using Bluetooth regularly offer the function of answering phone calls and making conversations.
+Models that are connected with audio sources by Bluetooth connection regularly offer the function of answering phone calls and making conversations.
 They function as headsets.
-One or more microphones are usually embedded in one of the ear shells and are capable of recording our speech when we speak in a normal voice.
-Some models offer the microphone only on the wire that are delivered with, which is far less practical because you probably did not get them with the plan to use them frequently in the wired mode.
+One or more microphones are usually embedded in one of the ear shells and are capable of recording our speech.
+Some models offer the microphone only on the wire that are delivered with, which is far less practical because you probably did not buy them to use it frequently in the wired mode.